natacha-beck/cbrain-wiki/setup-guide/Common-Setup.md

 #### ii.
 Ruby

 It is important to consider which version of Ruby to install.
-CBRAIN has been tested and deployed on many Ruby versions all the way up to and including Ruby 2.2.0.
+CBRAIN has been tested and deployed on many Ruby versions including Ruby 2.2.0.
 This is the version that is currently recommended (minor upgrades to this version are fine too).
+Ruby versions before 2.0 may not work well.

 In the following steps, RVM is used to install Ruby.